DanWehr/recompyle/README.md

 ## Beyond Profiling

 While this project started with a goal of creating the shallow call profiler, it quickly expanded to a larger goal.

-There are many packages that use ASTs to modify code, but typically this rewrite and recompile process is not very accessible and it can be difficult to understand how the process works, let alone with nothing in the implementation being reuseable, so you have to write your own implementation from scratch.
+There are many packages that use ASTs to modify code, but typically this rewrite and recompile process is not very accessible and it can be difficult to understand how the process works.
+You're stuck with reading source code and building something yourself from scratch.

-Recompyle attempts to make AST manipulation more accessible and provides a number of classes and functions that can either be reused directly in other projects, or at least serve as a clearer reference for your own custom code.
+Recompyle attempts to make AST manipulation more accessible by providing a number of classes and functions that can either be reused directly in other projects, or at least serve as a clearer reference for your own custom code.
+The shallow profiler itself is now implemented using a more generic call wrapper that can easily be used to execute any code before/after calls.

-[TODO: Specific classes/functions will be highlighted here after an upcoming refactor.]
+While this package only provides tools for rewriting functions and wrapping calls within them, it is intended for this to expand to include more transformers transformers, and different targets beyond functions such as rewriting classes or modules as well.

-## Limitations
+# Limitations

 - The rewrite+recompile process can only be applied to functions for which you have access to source code in a file that can be referenced.
 Applying it through decorators enforces this somewhat, but this also means it will not work on a function defined in the Python interpreter.
 - The current implementation will lose access to nonlocal variables during the rewrite, so wrapping inner functions that use nonlocal variables is not yet supported.
 - By rewriting a function, it is possible to have code shown in the traceback of an exception no longer match the original source.
 This may be a solveable problem (see future enhancements).

-## Future Enhancements
+# Future Enhancements

-- Investigate optional support for modifying tracebacks to remove the callable wrapper (trace frame and text of source lines) such that the traceback matches original source again.
+- Investigate optional support for modifying tracebacks to remove the call wrapper (trace frame and text of source lines) such that the traceback matches original source again.
 If possible this should only be done if the error originates from original source.
 If an exception occurs in the wrapper, then the wrapper should of course still be part of the traceback.

-## Development

-[Not Yet Written]
+# Contributing

+Bugs, feedback and requests should all be handled through this project's [GitHub Issues](https://github.com/DanWehr/recompyle/issues) page.